glshi/books/docs/README.md

 Please consider donating if you think document is helpful to you or that my work is valuable.

-I am happy if you can help me [buy a cup of coffee](https://github.com/glshi/books/docs/donate/donate.md). :heart:
+I am happy if you can help me [buy a cup of coffee](https://github.com/glshi/donate).

 ## Lisence